bsabatino1/773381/README.md

 ## [Section 2] Methods

 ### Environment setup
 To recreate this project in environments other than Google Colab, refer to the `requirements.txt` file available in the GitHub repository.
 Alternatively, all necessary installations can be found within the notebook itself.
+In addition, all the datasets are in this Google Drive folder: https://drive.google.com/drive/folders/1wzYtY5gt5dvjkq_12SjvP628Lgk6nTOn?usp=sharing

 ### Pre-Processing